 4. Workplace saving schemes

-Businesses leaders need to proactively encourage employees to invest in their own financial security.
-There are a number of tax-efficient employer-led workplace saving schemes available beyond just a pension scheme – from Workplace ISAs, Save As You Earn schemes to Share Incentive Plans.
+Business leaders need to encourage employees to invest in their financial security proactively.
+There are several tax-efficient employer-led workplace saving schemes available beyond just a pension scheme – from Workplace ISAs, Save As You Earn schemes to Share Incentive Plans.
 Smarterly is a workplace savings tool that offers a simple way for employees to start investing.

-The Money Advice Service website offers detailed advice for employers and employees, including how to diversify investment portfolios to minimise risk and maximise savings.
+The Money Advice Service website offers detailed advice for employers and employees, including how to diversify investment portfolios to minimize risk and maximize savings.
 Whilst workplace savings schemes won’t be right for everyone, make sure to educate your employees in a group talk about what’s on offer and how they can find out more.

 5. Bring in the experts

-In 2016, only 15 percent of employers had a financial education programme in place.
+In 2016, only 15 percent of employers had a financial education program in place.
 Engaging employees in complex conversations about financial health can be difficult, so a careful approach is needed.

-To achieve employee total wellbeing, employers must help address the financial insecurity issue facing the UK working population.
-Whether an employee is already experiencing financial difficulties, it’s important to cast your benefits net wide with a range of both proactive and reactive options so support is available for all.
+To achieve total employee wellbeing, employers must help address the financial insecurity issue facing the UK working population.
+Whether an employee is already experiencing financial difficulties, it’s essential to cast your benefits net wide with a range of both proactive and reactive options, so support is available for all.